In-depth reviews

 Interior, dashboard & infotainment

-Being based on the Fiat 500 is no bad thing when it comes to the Abarth’s cabin.
-You no longer sit as comically high as you did in this car’s predecessor, with the lower driving position far more fitting for the Abarth’s sporting pretensions.
+Being based on the latest Fiat 500 is no bad thing when it comes to the Abarth’s cabin.
+You no longer feel as if you’re sitting on a bar stool, with the electric Abarth offering a much lower seating position than its predecessor.
 The dashboard is well laid out, with all cars getting a large 10.25-inch infotainment display and digital instrument cluster.

 All cars come with Apple CarPlay and Android Auto.
 But the relatively intuitive nature of the standard system may surprise those who’ve experienced older Fiat and Abarth touchscreens.
-It’s a shame, therefore, that to turn the polarising sound generator on (or off) requires you to delve into the myriad sub-menus on the screen behind the steering wheel – and only when the car is stopped.
-We think a simple button on the dashboard would be preferable.
+It’s a shame, therefore, that to turn the polarising sound generator on (or off) requires you to delve into the myriad sub-menus on the screen behind the steering wheel – and only when the car is stopped – probably a good thing given its complexity.
+We think a simple button on the dashboard would be preferable, and we’re assured a simpler solution is in the works.

 The seats are both supportive and comfortable, and the steering wheel is beautifully sculpted to fit your hands when driving quickly.
-There’s Alcantara on the dashboard, too, which not only looks great, but hides any cheaper plastics that may be noticeable to those sitting up front.
+There’s Alcantara on the dashboard, too, which not only looks great, but helps draw attention away from the swathes of cheap plastic that otherwise fill the cabin.

 Boot space, seating & practicality